vicperdana/vicperdana.github.io/_posts/2022-12-09-startups-set-your-tenancy.md

 A *personal* Microsoft account is an account that you use for your personal, non-work-related purposes.
 This might include using services like Outlook.com for your personal email or using OneDrive to store and access your personal files.
 A *work* Microsoft account, on the other hand, is an account that is provided to you by your employer and is intended for use in connection with your job.
 This account might give you access to additional services and resources that are provided by your employer, such as a corporate email account or the ability to access your company's intranet.
 In the context of this blog post is on the use of Microsoft Partner Center, as this service requires you to use a work account.

 # The tips
-Here are some tips to sign up to Azure the right way from the get-go which should make future transition easier as you leverage Microsoft commercial marketplace via Partner Center.
+Here are some tips to sign up to Azure the right way from the get-go which should make future transition easier as you leverage Microsoft commercial marketplace via ["Partner Center"](https://partner.microsoft.com/en-GB/).

 ## Tip #1: Do not use the "Default Directory" Azure AD Tenant
 This is where most founders may not realise that the AAD tenant they are using is derived from their personal email address!
 For example: "joeblogsoutlook.onmicrosoft.com".
 You may not want to use this for building your production resources so I recommend ["creating a new AD tenant"](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-new-tenant).